grovahome/grova-cube-firmware/README.md

 - server, dashboard, Grafana, InfluxDB, Node-RED, and deployment files
 - local databases, logs, backups, and `.env` files

-## License
+## ⚖️ License

-This firmware is currently proprietary prototype software.
-See [LICENSE](LICENSE).
+This firmware is open-source software licensed under the terms of the **GNU General Public License v3 (GPLv3)**.

-No permission is granted to use, copy, modify, distribute, sublicense, or sell this software without prior written permission.
+You are free to use, copy, modify, and distribute this software, provided that any modified versions or derivative works are also openly published under the exact same GPLv3 license terms.
+For the full legal text, please refer to the accompanying [LICENSE](LICENSE) file in the root directory.